-6 The HWC/ITW report resulted in a legislative recommendation titled the Targeted Harmonized Wage Code (sometimes referred to as the THWC) (unpublished study, IRS, 2001; copy on file at the University of Dayton School of Law with Prof. Laurence B. Wohl).
+The HWC/ITW report resulted in a legislative recommendation titled the Targeted Harmonized Wage Code (sometimes referred to as the THWC) (unpublished study, IRS, 2001; copy on file at the University of Dayton School of law with Prof. Laurence B. Wohl).
 Both the HWC/ITW and the THWC reports focus on inter-jurisdictional harmonization of income tax withholding statutes.
 The THWC recommended the exclusion of 14 items of income from the withholding requirements.
 In other words, though still taxable income to an employee, these items of income would not be subject to withholding by the employer.
-The fourteen items set out by the THWC to be excluded from the withholding tax wage base are (in no particular order of importance): vacation pay, compensation for jury duty, employee business expense reimbursements, health insurance, cafeteria plans, moving expenses, death benefits, sick pay, fringe benefits and contributions to qualified retirement plans.
+The fourteen items set out by the THWC to be excluded from the withholding tax wage base are (in no particular order of importance): vacation pay, compensation for jury duty, employer provided meals and lodging, group term life insurance, dependent care benefits, tips, employee business expense reimbursements, health insurance, cafeteria plans, moving expenses, death benefits, sick pay,